garvitkataria/Chatbot-MunshiG-Bot-/README.md

 • It can update the price and count of an item.
 It can remember the item referenced in previous chat to update the price of that item(contextual talk).

-- To use the bot.
+- How to use the bot:

 • We can start the chat with the bot by greeting it or by directly asking any question/query we have.
 If the bot doesn’t understand the query, it will prompt the user to repeat the query.

-- Some examples:
+- Following are some examples:

 • User: Hi.